stephanieWieg/BIOL3070-Spencer/Final_Draft.md

 ## Hypothesis

-We will see a \## Prediction We will see a common trend of when firefly activity/population peaks each month.
-We will see limited variation by year as their activity may not be reactive to the weather trends. \# METHODS unfinished Using a data set of firefly observations from Logan’s citizen science data, we could extract sighting dates, locations, and habitat type.
+We will see a decrease in fireflies each year due to global warming or other temperature affects. \## Prediction We will see a common trend of when firefly activity/population peaks each month.
+We will see limited variation by year as their activity may not be reactive to the weather trends. \# METHODS Using a data set of firefly observations from Logan’s citizen science data, we could extract sighting dates, locations, and habitat type.
 The number sighted were concluded to be inconsistent results as many were estimated numbers and could be very easily skewed by perspective.
 Therefore, in this study we focused on the instance report.
 Counting how many times per month/year fireflies were observed.
-Using the ggplot2 package in R would could view how these trends differ over years. using xxx we can quantify how differnt they are.
-ADD MORE HERE
+Using the ggplot2 package in R would could view how these trends differ by month over years.
+To zoom in more, we can use Julian days of the peak observation day of each year to show if the fireflies are peaking earlier or later.
+This data can be compared with climate/weather data.
+To quantify how different each year was, and if there was a linear trend we used linear modeling and ANOVA test for signifigance.

 ## Figure 1